johnmarklowry/t1-triage-bot/DATABASE_SETUP.md

 - Check database logs for detailed error messages
 - Verify migration files are valid SQL
 - Ensure database user has CREATE/ALTER permissions
+- If you see dependency errors, check that referenced tables exist in previous migrations or in the same migration file
+- Use the test route `/test/migration-validation` to validate migrations before execution

 **Data Inconsistency:**
 - Check audit logs for failed operations